 Wolves end 5-game skid by toppling host Heat

 D'Angelo Russell scored 27 points, and Jordan McLaughlin made the go-ahead layup with 8.5 seconds left, leading the supposedly overmatched Minnesota Timberwolves to a 129-126 upset win over the host Miami Heat on Wednesday night.
-Entering Wednesday, the Timberwolves had lost 18 of their past 19 games, and was sporting a 23-3 home record.
+Entering Wednesday, the Timberwolves had lost 18 of their past 19 games, and the Heat were sporting a 23-3 home record.

 But the Timberwolves used a 16-4 fourth-quarter spurt to get back into the game.
 Seldom-used reserve Jake Layman made two free throws with 17 seconds left to give Minnesota a 125-124 lead.
 After two free throws by Miami's Jimmy Butler, the 5-foot-11 McLaughlin drove the right side of the lane and somehow got his shot over 6-9 shot-blocker Bam Adebayo.